Fraunhofer-AISEC/cmc/doc/policies.md

 attestation report module implements a generic policies interface.

 The current implementation contains the `attestationpolicies` module which implements a javascript engine.
-This allows passing arbitrary javascript files via the `testtool` `-policies` parameter.
+This allows passing arbitrary javascript files via the `cmcctl` `-policies` parameter.
-The policies javascript file is then used to evaluate arbitrary attributes of the JSON attestation result output by the `cmcd` and stored by the `testtool`.
+The policies javascript file is then used to evaluate arbitrary attributes of the JSON attestation result output by the `cmcd` and stored by the `cmcctl`.
 The attestation result can be referenced via the `json` variable in the script.
 The javascript code must return a single boolean indicating success or failure of the custom policy validation.
 A minimal policies file, verifying only the `type` field of the attesation result could look as follows: